Yourrrrlove/LyricEase/.github/ISSUE_TEMPLATE/bug-report-english.md

 ---

 <!--

-MAKE SURE YOU HAVE SEEN THIS BEFORE YOU SUBMIT AN ISSUE
+MAKE SURE YOU HAVE READ THIS BEFORE YOU SUBMIT AN ISSUE MAKE SURE YOU HAVE READ THIS BEFORE YOU SUBMIT AN ISSUE MAKE SURE YOU HAVE READ THIS BEFORE YOU SUBMIT AN ISSUE

+EVERY ISSUE THAT DOES NOT MEET THE REQUIREMENTS BELOW WILL BE DIRECTLY CLOSED OR DELETED.
+NO SUPPORT WILL BE OFFERED EVERY ISSUE THAT DOES NOT MEET THE REQUIREMENTS BELOW WILL BE DIRECTLY CLOSED OR DELETED.
+NO SUPPORT WILL BE OFFERED EVERY ISSUE THAT DOES NOT MEET THE REQUIREMENTS BELOW WILL BE DIRECTLY CLOSED OR DELETED.
+NO SUPPORT WILL BE OFFERED

 1. Look up issues submitted by others, including open and closed ones, and make sure your issue is not a duplicate;
-2. If you're submitting a bug report, make sure you have refered to our solution in https://brandonw3612.github.io/LyricEase/faq.html .
+2. Make sure you have refered to our solution in https://brandonw3612.github.io/LyricEase/faq.html and your issue is not related to the existing solution in this block.

 -->

 ## Describe the bug